kalavai-net/kalavai-client/docs/docs/self_hosted_llm_pool.md

 ### Check deployment progress

 Jobs may take a while to deploy.
-Check the progress with:
+Check the progress in the `Jobs` page, or using the CLI:

 ```bash
 $ kalavai job list